Meteora is a rock formation in Greece hosting one of the largest and most precipitously built complexes of Greek Orthodox monasteries.

-The original twenty-four monasteries were built on large natural pillars that dominate the local area.
-The name means “lofty”, “elevated”, and is related to the word meteor.
+The original twenty-four monasteries were built on massive natural pillars that dominate the local area.
+The name means “lofty,” “elevated,” and is related to the word meteor.

 They lived in the hollows and cracks in the rock towers, some as high as 1800 ft (550m) above the plain.
 The height and the sheerness of the cliff walls kept away visitors.
 Initially, the hermits led a life of solitude, meeting only on Sundays and special days to worship and pray in a small chapel built at the foot of the rocks.

 The monasteries were not built until the 14th century when the monks sought somewhere to hide in the face of an increasing number of Turkish attacks on Greece.
 At this time, access to the top was via removable ladders or windlass.

 Today Meteora is located near the town of Kalambaka, and of the original 24 monasteries, only six are still functioning, with increasingly reduced membership.
-Four monasteries are for male members and two are for female members.
+Four monasteries are for male members, and two are for female members.

 - Monastery of Great Meteoron, which is the largest of the monasteries located at Meteora

-- Monastery of Varlaam, which is the second largest monastery in the Meteora
+- Monastery of Varlaam, which is the second-largest monastery in the Meteora

 - Monastery of Rousanou / St. Barbara is inhabited by nuns